-The purpose will be to give decision-makers insight into the child’s life – what does the child think is working or not working?
-What would the child like to see changed?
+The purpose will be to give decision-makers insight into the minor’s life – what does the minor think is working or not working?
+What would the minor like to see changed?
 What would they like to remain the same?
 Are there specific activities they like or dislike?
 How do they feel about their time and interactions with each parent – would they like different arrangements and how do they see that happening?

 How long does it take?

 Typical Voice of the Child Reports require 4-6 hours of interaction per child and an additional 3-4 hours of preparation per report (each child has a separate report).

 How much does it cost?

-VCR rates are billed at $150/hour plus HST
+VCR rates are billed at $200 CAD/hour per child

 *Times when confidentiality may be breached: